streamnative/function-mesh-website/docs/function-mesh-worker/function-mesh-worker-overview.md

 id: function-mesh-worker-overview
 ---

+This document gives a brief introduction into Function Mesh Worker service.

 # What is Function Mesh Worker service

 Function Mesh Worker service is a plug-in for Pulsar.
 It is similar to Pulsar Function Worker service but uses Function Mesh operators to schedule and run functions.
 Function Mesh Worker service enables you to use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) or [`pulsarctl`](https://docs.streamnative.io/pulsarctl/v2.7.0.7/) CLI tools to manage Pulsar functions and connectors in Function Mesh.